ceford/cefjdemos-data-jdm-user/articles/en/articles-access/restricting-access-to-an-article.md

 <!-- Filename: J4.x:Restricting_access_to_an_Article / Display title: Restricting access to an Article -->

-<span id="main-portal-heading">**Tutorial**
-How to Restrict Access to an Article</span> Joomla!
-4.0

 ## Introduction

-A key part of a Content Management System (CMS), is its ability to do just that - manage content.
-Joomla! provides an easy way for you to deliver your content to who you want to, when you want to.

-This Tutorial looks specifically at restricting access to articles, either completely or for specific types of users.

 Utilising it's powerful Access Control List (ACL), Joomla! provides you with an easy way to control who can see your articles by restricting